Manuscript Pre-submission Checklist

 • If you include a Supplementary Information document (often appropriate), ensure that all items in it are explicitly referred to in the main text.

-• Avoid use of the word “significant” unless refering to the results of a statistical test.
+• Avoid use of the word “significant” unless referring to the results of a statistical test.

 • Embed display items (e.g., figures and tables) within the manuscript, as this presentation is preferred by most editors and reviewers for efficient review.